Commission Reference Photo, Size + Background Option Guide

-Positioning and pose: Even though it helps, the quality doesn’t have to be the best.
-If you have limited photos of your pet because they have sadly left us or your favourite is of low quality, this is not a problem as I can draw in the detail for you.
+Positioning and pose: Even though it helps a lot, the quality doesn’t have to be the very best.
+If you have limited photos of your pet because they have sadly passed away or your favourite photo of them is of low quality, this is not a problem as I can draw in the detail for you.
 What’s more important is the positioning and pose, as well as making sure everything is in frame so that there isn’t any guesswork and therefor chance to draw any part incorrectly.
 Photo’s which are taken at the same level as your pet are the most suitable for portraits.

 Quality: The higher quality the reference photo, the more accurate I can draw the subject(s).
 People portraits are complex and the slightest details always matter.
 If the reference photo is low quality and details are hard to see, it may be too difficult for me to achieve accurate facial features.
 I always aim to produce the most accurate and highest quality portrait artwork so I may have to decline commission requests if I think I am unable to accurately draw from your low quality reference photo.

 I will always ask for final changes on any portrait before I send it to you to make sure it’s perfect.
 Nevertheless, for the best possible outcome, it’s always best to send multiple photos.
 That way we can talk about which photo will make the best portrait artwork and go through them together when you request a commission via email.